OpenShip/documentation/docs/quote.md

 # Quotes (Rate)

-Use a proxy and it's mapper to get a carrier quote.
+Use a proxy, and it's mapper to get a carrier quote.

 ```python
 from purplship.domain.entities import Quote